biarne-a/valence-potency-egfr/README.md

 ```
 make install
 ```
-This will create a conda/mamba environment named `egfr` with all dependencies installed.
+This will create a mamba environment named `egfr` with all dependencies installed.

 You can then activate the environment with the following command:
 ```